-Send their queries, if any, to reach the company's

-Registered and Corporate office at New Delhi at least 5 days before the date of the meeting so that information can be made available at the meeting.
+Send their queries, if any, to reach the company's Registered and Corporate office at New Delhi at least 5 days before the date of the meeting so that information can be made available at the meeting.

-- All documents referred in the notice are open for inspection at the Registered Office of the company between 11.00 a.m. to 12.00 noon on any working day prior to the date of the Annual General Meeting. - ii) Shareholders are requested to intimate immediately the change in address, if any, to the Company's Registrar and Share Transfer Agent (RTA) M/s Link Intime India Pvt.
-Ltd. Noble Heights, 1st Floor Plot NH-2, C-1, Block LSC, Near Savitri Market, Janakpuri, New Delhi 110058.
+- All documents referred in the notice are open for inspection at the Registered Office of the company between 11.00 a.m. to 1.00 p.m. on any working day prior to the date of the Annual General Meeting. - ii) Shareholders are requested to intimate immediately the change in address, if any, to the Company's Registrar and Share Transfer Agent (RTA) M/s Link Intime India Pvt.
+Ltd. Noble Heights, 1st Floor Plot NH-2, C-1, Block LSC, Near Savitri Market, Janakpuri, New Delhi 110058 Tel.
+No.-011-49411000 ,Fax No. 011-41410591; email: delhi@linkintime.co.in.
 Those who are holding their Shares in dematerialized form may notify to their Depository participants, change / correction in their address / Bank Account particulars etc. - 26.
 Pursuant to Clause 36 (3) of the SEBI (LODR) Regulations, 2015, the particulars of the Directors proposed to be appointed/ re-appointed are given below:

-At the ensuing Annual General Meeting, Mr. Shobhit Uppal (DIN: 00305264), Whole Time Director of the Company, shall retire by rotation and being eligible, offers himself for re-appointment.
-Pursuant to Clause 36 (3) of the SEBI (LODR) Regulations, 2015 and Secretarial Standard 2 issued by the Institute of Company Secretaries of India (ICSI), the particulars of the Directors proposed to be appointed/re-appointed in the Annual General Meeting are given below:
+At the ensuing Annual General Meeting, Mr. Vikas Ahluwalia (DIN: 00305175), Whole Time Director of the Company, shall retire by rotation and being eligible, offers himself for re-appointment.
+Pursuant to Clause 36 (3) of the SEBI (LODR) Regulations, 2015 and Secretarial Standard 2 issued by the Institute of Company Secretaries of India (ICSI), the particulars of the Directors proposed to be appointed/ re-appointed in the Annual General Meeting are given in the next page after explanatory statement.